 Lifespan of Conventional Water Heaters

-Most conventional water heaters – those are the water heaters with large tanks full of hot water – last 8-12 years.
+Most conventional water heaters last 8-12 years.
 If they are well cared for and/or you get lucky, yours may last 15+ years or even more.
 However, the average lifespan of a water heater comes in right around 10 years.
+Regular water heater maintenance can help extend the life of your water heater

 Lifespan of Tankless Water Heaters

-When asking, “How long do water heaters last?” it’s important to specify if you’re talking about tankless units.
 Tankless water heaters should last at least 20 years.
 Some units will last 30 years or more, especially if you maintain them regularly.
+Make sure that you are flushing your water heater and getting yearly maintenance so that it stays in tip top shape!

 How Old is Your Water Heater?